 Switch Off Devices

-If you are using a generator inverter, it is drawing a small amount of power even when it isn’t in use.
+If you are using a inverter generator, it is drawing a small amount of power even when it isn’t in use.
 Turning off or even unplugging kitchen appliances, electronic devices, and other items when they aren’t in use may only save small amounts of energy per day, but every little bit saves you money in fuel.

-Now you know how to calculate and size a generator correctly, you can purchase a generator that will meet all your temporary power demands.
+Now you know how to calculate and size a generator correctly, you can purchase a generator that will meet all your temporary power demands for when a power outage occurs.

 You can select with confidence the best generator for your camper.
 Hopefully, you've also gained some tips and insight to assist with reducing your energy needs.
 With that, you'll also be able to increase the efficiency of your generator.